A-kly/School-Vault/PSYCH 105/Methods in Psychology.md

 	- Used as comparison
 - We use random *assignment* to assign participants to control or experimental group
 	- Stops groups from having systematic variance
+- Logic:
+	- Groups are as identical in possible
+	- change independent variable
+	- dependent variable change is due to independent variable only
 Example:
 ![[Pasted image 20230912154218.png]]
+## Placebo and The Placebo Effect
+- **Placebo:** treatment that has no therapeutic effect but emulates the other aspects of a treatment
+	- Fake IV that does nothing but may cause change due to expectations
+- **Placebo effect:** Placebo treatment causes changes to participant/patient due to expectations of patient and not due to IV.
+## Variations in Experimental Design
+- Use more than one dependent variable
+	- More complete picture of